 The Library’s Museum Pass Program offers free or discounted admission to over 20 premiere educational and cultural institutions in Connecticut and New York.
-Passes are available for use by patrons holding valid Ridgefield Library cards and are located at the Circulation Desk.
+Passes are located at the Circulation Desk.
 They may be borrowed for two nights and are available on a first come, first served basis only (no reservations).
 The Museum Pass Program is made possible through the generous support of the Friends of the Ridgefield Library.

 For more information, call the Circulation Department at 203-438-2282 x202 or email the Circulation Desk.

 The Ridgefield Library Association is seeking applications from Ridgefield residents for membership on its Board of Directors.
 Self-nominations are encouraged.
 The three-year term begins on July 1.

 The Library Board is a working board, with up to 16 members who are responsible for the organization’s fiduciary oversight, strategic planning and policy-setting.
 Board members take an active role in helping the Library raise the nearly 30% of its annual operating budget that comes through fundraising, donations and gifts.